contao/docs/docs/manual/system/debug-mode.en.md

 ## Accessing the Debug Mode

-The way you activate the debug mode is different between certain Contao versions.
+The way you activate the debug mode is different between Contao versions.

-### Contao 4.4 through 4.7
+### Contao 4.4

-In Contao **4.4** through **4.7** you access the debug mode by accessing the `app_dev.php` entry point.
+In Contao **4.4** you access the debug mode by accessing the `app_dev.php` entry point.
 Prepend any URL you want to debug with that entry point.
 For example, if you need to track down an error within the Contao Install Tool, then you would access the debug mode via

 ```none
 https://example.org/app_dev.php/contao/install